BE SOBER, WATCHFUL, AND PRAYERFUL

 4 For whatever was written in former days was written for our instruction, that by steadfastness and by the encouragement of the scriptures we might have hope.”
 (RSV).

 While starting well in life may be a gift, requiring no personal input or effort, finishing well in life is not a gift.
-It requires determination, diligence, soberness, prayer, focus, discipline, and yielding always to the Holy Spirit.
+Instead, it requires determination, diligence, soberness, prayer, focus, discipline, and yielding to the Holy Spirit.

 It certainly requires nothing to be born into a noble and wealthy family, but it requires everything to keep the family’s good reputation and wealth.

-Many children born with a silver spoon in their mouths have died, leaving nothing behind for their children to inherit but debt, disrepute and dishonour.
+Many children born with a silver spoon in their mouths have died, leaving nothing behind for their children to inherit but debt, disgrace, and dishonor.

-Likewise, starting the Christian life, journey or race is entirely a free gift of God!
+Likewise, starting the Christian life, journey or race is entirely a gift of God!

 Paul reveals that God “saved us and called us with a holy calling, not according to our works, but according to His own purpose and grace which was given to us in Christ Jesus before time began.”
 (2 Tim.
 1:9 NKJV).